 Wondering which visa you need to visit Bali?
 Here we take you through the different types of Indonesian visas, and how to get them.

 So, you’re planning a trip to Bali.
-Yippee!
-But first, you’ll need to work out which visa you need and how to apply.
+First, you’ll need to work out which Indonesian visa you need and how to apply.
 The good news?
 If you’re visiting for a short holiday, you might qualify for the Visa On Arrival.
-It’s open to 86 nationalities, doesn’t require a pre-application, and is valid for 30 days.
+It’s open to 97 nationalities, doesn’t require a pre-application, and is valid for 30 days.

-But what about other Bali visas for travellers wanting to stay for more than 30 days, or for anyone not included in the list of Visa On Arrival countries?
-Don’t worry, there are plenty of different Indonesian visa options.
+But what about other Bali visas for travellers wanting to stay for more than 30 days?
+Or anyone not included in the list of Visa On Arrival countries?
+Don’t worry, there are plenty of different visa options.
 Whether you’re visiting Indonesia for tourism, business, work, or to see family, there’s a Bali visa to suit you.

-So, to help you work out which visa you need for Bali, here we delve into the different types of Indonesian visas out there, including the average costs, lengths of stay, the application procedures, and how to extend your Indonesian visa once you’re here in Bali.
+So, to help you work out which visa you need for Bali, below I’m diving into the different types of Indonesian visas out there, including the average costs, lengths of stay, the application procedures, and how to extend your Indonesian visa once you’re here in Bali.

 Looking for a short answer?
 Follow this flowchart!